 The OPERS disability attorneys with Agee Clymer Mitchell & Portman offer more details about basic eligibility here.
 One important technicality to always keep in mind is that most people can only qualify for OPERS disability benefits after making 60 months of payroll contributions to the retirement plan.
 Law enforcement and fire personnel vest for disability immediately, and people can buy service time credits early in their public service careers by voluntarily increasing their OPERS deductions.

 The other major OPERS disability benefits eligibility issue concerns the plan’s relationship to Social Security.
-Individuals who have worked in the private sector for a year or longer must first apply for Social Security Disability Insurance (SSDI) benefits because OPERS is considered subordinate to the federal program.
+Individuals who have worked in the private sector for a year or longer must first apply for Social Security Disability Insurance (SSDI) benefits because OPERS is considered subordinate to the federal program in Ohio.
 The relationships between OPERS and other Ohio state worker retirement and disability plans is more complex, so consulting with a knowledgeable Columbus-based disability lawyer is recommended for someone covered by multiple public pension plans.

 People who meet the basic eligibility criteria for OPERS disability benefits and can prove they are not receiving SSDI payments must complete a standard OPERS application packet.
 A key document in that packet is the DR-4, or employer report.
 The form includes ratings of the degrees to which the applicant must be able to perform certain physical activities in order to do his or her job.